superlouis/GATGNN/README.md

 The package provides 3 major functions:

-- Train a GATGNN model for either of the 6 properties referenced .
+- Train a GATGNN model for either of the 7 properties referenced above.
-- Evaluate a trained GATGNN model for either of the 6 properties tested in our paper.
+- Evaluate the performance of a trained GATGNN model on either of the 7 properties referenced above.
-Predict material properties of new crystals with a pre-trained CGCNN model.
+- Predict the property of a given material using its cif file.

-The following paper describes the details of the CGCNN framework:
+The following paper describes the details of the our framework:

-Crystal Graph Convolutional Neural Networks for an Accurate and Interpretable Prediction of Material Properties

 [GLOBAL ATTENTION BASED GRAPH CONVOLUTIONAL NEURAL NETWORKS FOR IMPROVED MATERIALS PROPERTY PREDICTION](https://arxiv.org/pdf/2003.13379.pdf)

 Machine Learning and Evolution Laboratory